 Photo by Molly Smith (New York, 2024)

-Rafael Anton Irisarri is a multi-hyphenate American artist—composer, curator, producer, and mastering engineer—whose influence resonates throughout contemporary electronic music.
+Rafael Anton Irisarri is an Ibero-American artist, composer, curator, producer, and mastering engineer.
+His influence resonates throughout contemporary electronic music.
 Born in Puerto Rico to a working-class family of Basque, Spanish, and Italian immigrants, and raised between San Juan and the U.S. mainland, Irisarri’s early experiences of cultural diversity and displacement echo throughout his creative output.
 His music is a distinct alchemy of introspection and nostalgia, exploring the emotional interplay between technology, sound, silence, and the physical locations they inhabit.

 Emerging from Seattle’s early 2000s electronic music scene, Irisarri signed with Ghostly International in 2008, releasing his debut as The Sight Below, the now-classic ambient techno album Glider.
 Under this alias, he introduced a soundworld that blended hazy guitar textures with submerged rhythms.
 It set the tone for a prolific artistic and audio engineering career spanning drone, post-classical, and experimental music.